 Airbit allows you to add vocal tags to your beats.
 More than that, however, the platform makes it easy to add these tags to all your beats.
 Likewise, you can also easily change your vocal tags.
 Vocal tags are an important aspect of beat making and being able to apply them to all your beats is a welcome feature to have.

-In the case of Airbit and Beatstars, each brings to the field something that the other doesn’t.
+In the case of Airbit vs Beatstars, each brings to the field something that the other doesn’t.

 Airbit has quite a few stand-out features.
 But to make it fair, we’ll only focus on the biggest feature that any Airbit review worth its salt will mention.